-In this section, I explain how the racing line of a greyhound affects its performance and discuss the advantages and disadvantages of running routes.
+In this section, I explain how a greyhound's racing line affects its performance and discuss the advantages and disadvantages of certain running routes.

 Greyhound Predictor v2.0 offers an amazing 16,384 individual racelines!
 You can select a Standard Racing Line or Define Your Own.